JoshuaDodds/cerbomoticzgx/README.md

 Finally, use the build.sh script as a template for building an arm64 image and pushing it to a container repository.

 ---------------
-(This package is in its infancy - contributions and collaborations are welcome.)
+(This package is in its infancy, but contributions and collaborations are welcome.)

 Copyright 2022 Joshua Dodds